 - Type ‘email signature’ in the search bar again

-- Scroll through all the free email signature templates and select the one that best works for your business (we will choose this template, see image below)
+- Scroll through all the free email signature templates and select the one that best works for your business (we will choose this template, see image below).

-Note that, each of these elements can be moved around on the template if you want to change their placements.
+- Additionally, each of these elements can be moved around on the template if you want to change their placements.

-Add Your Business Logo
+How to add Your Business Logo

 To do that:

-- Click on ‘Uploads’ on your left
+- Click on ‘Uploads’ on your left.

-- Select ‘Upload media’ and locate your logo in Canva
+- Select ‘Upload media’ and locate your logo in Canva.

-- Click ‘Open’
+- Click ‘Open’.

 Your logo will now appear on the left-hand side.

-If you’ve not yet replaced the image (on the left-hand side of the template), the process is the same as explained for the logo.
+Note: If you’ve not yet replaced the image (on the left-hand side of the template), the process is the same as explained for the logo.

-Now, if you need to add specific elements to your signature, point your cursor to ‘Elements’ on the left-hand side and pick the appropriate element.
+- Click ‘Elements’ on the left-hand side and pick the appropriate element.

-From the same menu, you’ll find many other options, such as photos, text, videos, audio, and more.
+- From the same menu, you’ll find many other options such as photos, text, videos, audio, and more.

 Read More: Canva Free Logo Maker

-Add Your Business Phone Number
+How to Add Your Business Phone Number

-To add your number:
+To add your phone number:

-- Copy the website element on your template (because we want the text to be the same)
+- Copy the ‘website’ element on your template (because we want the text to be the same).

-- Paste the element just below it
+- Click ‘Paste’ on the element just below it.

-- Feel free to change the formatting of this new element if you like
+- Feel free to change the formatting of this new element if you like.

-Download Your Free Email Signature
+How to Download Your Free Email Signature

-When you’re happy with the look of your free email signature, click ‘Download’ in the top-right corner.
+When you’re happy with the look of your free email signature, you’re ready to download it!

 - In the ‘File type’, make sure you’ve got ‘PNG’ selected (no clickable elements in this email signature format).

-Click ‘Download’ below.
+- Click ‘Download’ below.

-Your free email signature will be downloaded to your system.
-Next, you need to add this to your email, depending on which email service provider you use.
+Next, you’ll need to actually add this to your email, depending on which email service provider you use.

-- To add your signature on Gmail, watch this tutorial
+- To add your signature on Gmail, watch this tutorial.

-- To add your signature on Outlook, watch this tutorial
+- To add your signature on Outlook, watch this tutorial.

-Resize Your Email Signature
+How to Resize Your Email Signature

 If you feel that the signature is too small, follow these steps below to resize it:

-- Head back to Canva
+- Head back to Canva.

-- Highlight your entire email signature (refer to the screengrab)
+- Highlight your entire email signature (refer to the screengrab).

-- Click on the three dots next to ‘Animate’
+- Click on the three dots next to ‘Animate’.

-- Select ‘Group’ to group all of the items on your signature together
+- Select ‘Group’ to group all of the items on your signature together.

-- Head back to the Canva dashboard
+- Head back to the Canva dashboard.

-- Click on ‘Custom size’ on the far right-hand side
+- Click on ‘Custom size’ on the far right-hand side.

-- Enter ‘1280’ in the ‘Width’ field and ‘720’ in the ‘Height’ field
+- Enter ‘1280’ in the ‘Width’ field and ‘720’ in the ‘Height’ field.

-- Click ‘Create New Design’
+- Click ‘Create New Design’.

 - Right-click on your blank page and select ‘Paste’